nicolamelluso/SkillNER/README.md

-## Deploying your Streamlit Application
+## SkillNER
-> A guide on creating and deploying your streamlit app to Heroku
+> A Named Entity Recognition system that extracts Soft Skills from text.